ibm-cloud-docs/discovery-data/collection-types.md

 In {{site.data.keyword.discoveryshort}}, after you select **Windows File System** as the collection type, enter the following information:

 1. Complete the following fields in **Enter your credentials**:
-    -  **Host** - The host name of the remote Microsoft Windows server, for example `<hostname>.mydomain.com`.
+    - **Host**: The host name of the remote Microsoft Windows server, for example `<hostname>.mydomain.com`.
 You obtain the host name when you install the agent server.
-    -  **Username** - The username to connect the agent server, which you obtain when you install the agent server.
+    - **Username**: The username to connect the agent server, which you obtain when you install the agent server.
 You use your username to connect {{site.data.keyword.discoveryshort}} to the shared network folders and crawl content.
-    -  **Password** - The password of the specified user, which you obtain when you install the agent server.
+    - **Password**: The password of the specified user, which you obtain when you install the agent server.
 You use your password to connect {{site.data.keyword.discoveryshort}} to the shared network folders and crawl content.
-    -  **Agent Authentication Port** - The default port value is `8397`.
+    - **Agent Authentication Port**: The default port value is `8397`.
 The port for authenticating, which you obtain when you install the agent server.
-    -  **Port** - The default port value is `8398`.
+    - **Port**: The default port value is `8398`.
 The port for transferring data, which you obtain when you install the agent server.
 1. Complete the following field in **Specify what you want to crawl**:
-    - **Path** - The file path that you need to enter to crawl documents from.
+    - **Path**: The file path that you need to enter to crawl documents from.
 You can enter multiple file paths.
 1. Enter one or more paths, and click **Add**.
 1. Optional: Set the following switch in **Security**:
-    -  **Enable Document Level Security** - By default, this switch is set to **Off**.
+    - **Enable Document Level Security**: By default, this switch is set to **Off**.
 You must enable this option to activate document level security.
 When you enable this option, your users can crawl and query content that they have access to.
 For more information about Document Level Security, see [About document level security](#configuredls).
-         - **LDAP server URL** - The LDAP server URL to connect to, for example `ldap://<ldap_server>:<port>`.
+         - **LDAP server URL**: The LDAP server URL to connect to, for example `ldap://<ldap_server>:<port>`.
-         - **LDAP binding username** - The username used to bind to the directory service.
+         - **LDAP binding username**: The username used to bind to the directory service.
 In most cases, this username is a DN.
 The logon name might sometimes work with Active Directory.
 But unlike the general Windows logon, it is case-sensitive.
 It is recommended to use the DN, which always works.
-         - **LDAP binding user password** - The password used to bind to the directory service.
+         - **LDAP binding user password**: The password used to bind to the directory service.
-         - **LDAP base DN** - The starting point for searching user entries in LDAP, for example `CN=Users,DC=example,DC=com`.
+         - **LDAP base DN**: The starting point for searching user entries in LDAP, for example `CN=Users,DC=example,DC=com`.
-         - **LDAP user filter** - The user filter to search user entries in LDAP.
+         - **LDAP user filter**: The user filter to search user entries in LDAP.
 If empty, the default value is `(userPrincipalName={0})`.

 1. Click **Finish**.